Skip to main content

 You should see the PostgreSQL version displayed in the console.

-Step 8: Add a customer
+Add a customer (INSERT)

-using var cmd = new NpgsqlCommand("INSERT INTO customer (name) VALUES ('John Doe')", con);
+using var cmdInsert = new NpgsqlCommand("INSERT INTO customer (name) VALUES ('John Doe')", con);

-Run the application again.
+Run the application again:

 dotnet run

-Add the following code to the Main method.
+Add the following code to the Main method:

-using var cmd = new NpgsqlCommand("SELECT * FROM customer", con);
+using var cmdSelect = new NpgsqlCommand("SELECT * FROM customer", con);

-using var reader = cmd.ExecuteReader();
+using var reader = cmdSelect.ExecuteReader();

 while (reader.Read())